 In response to Federal Vehicle Standards, automakers are required to manufacture highly efficient engines.
 As a result, the new engine designs suffered restricted oil durability.

-Some consumer posts suggested piston ring design was the source of the problem.
+Some consumer posts suggested that the piston ring design was the source of the problem.
 As a result, oil bypasses the piston and results in premature combustion.
 Although consumers who encountered the problem suggested a change of pistons, the manufacturer insisted oil consumption was within the proper range.

 In recent years, Subaru owners filed a lawsuit against the automaker regarding the premature/abnormal/excessive oil consumption in many of its models.
 The lawsuit cited that vehicle owners grappled with the constant need to replenish oil at an unreasonably high price.